telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/persist-focused-cell.md

 # Persist Focused Grid Cells After Rebind

-The example below demonstrates how to persist a focused Grid cell after rebind.
+The following example demonstrates how to persist a focused Grid cell after rebind.
 The example implies the usage of in-cell editing, the built-in keyboard navigation, and the [`autoSync:true`](/api/javascript/data/datasource#configuration-autoSync) configuration for the Kendo UI Grid [DataSource instance](/api/javascript/data/datasource).

 The functionality relies on the following milestones: